Pan of gold nuggets Data Validation Modal Behaviors Pan of gold nuggets

 Important considerations for data validation

-This discussion explains it in great detail: Article explaining onclick and onblur events ordering issues
+This link explains it in great detail what has been outlined above: Article explaining onclick and onblur events ordering issues

 For more information: